 You may be considering a hybrid model incorporating subscriptions or switching to subscriptions entirely.
-The commonality is that by having an element of a subscription model, you can give yourself more freedom from the typical launch sales spike and fall and cultivating a steady income stream from multiple customers using your service with monthly or yearly subscriptions.
+The commonality is that by having an element of a subscription model, you can give yourself more freedom from the typical launch sales spike and fall and cultivate a steady income stream from multiple customers using your service with monthly or yearly subscriptions.

-From the customers' perspective, you entice them with a lower-priced product that continually offers updates and new features for them coupled with the flexibility of paying yearly or monthly.
+From the customers' perspective, you entice them with a lower-priced product that continually offers updates and new features for them, coupled with the flexibility of paying yearly or monthly.
 They may also have the added benefit of wanting to use your software over multiple platforms and wouldn't want to pay multiple times to do so.
 It’s for these benefits that customers would invest in your subscription model.

 Tip: Subscriptions have many benefits but will only work if your customers can see the repeat value in your product.